Tensor sparsification via a bound on the spectral norm of random tensors: Introduction

-then, with probability at least $1 - n^{-1}$,
+then, with probability at least $1 - n^{-2d}$,

-In the above $\textbf{st}\left(\tensor A\right)$ is the stable rank of the matrix $\tensor A$, i.e., \end{corol} In both Theorem~\ref{thm::main theorem of tensor sparsification} and Corollary~\ref{cor::matrix sparsification}, $\tilde{\tensor A}$ has, in expectation, at most $2s$ non-zero entries and the construction of $\tilde{\tensor A}$ can be implemented in one pass over the input tensor/matrix $\tensor A$.
+For $d=2$, the sampling parameter $s$ is simplified to $s = \Omega\left( \frac{ n \ln^5 n}{\epsilon^2} \text{sr} (A) \right).$ \end{corol} In both Theorem~\ref{thm::main theorem of tensor sparsification} and Corollary~\ref{cor::matrix sparsification}, $\tilde{\tensor A}$ has, in expectation, at most $2s$ non-zero entries and the construction of $\tilde{\tensor A}$ can be implemented in one pass over the input tensor/matrix $\tensor A$.
 Towards that end, we need to combine Algorithm~1 with the \textsc{Sample} algorithm presented in Section 4.1 of \cite{AM07}.
 Finally, in the context of Definition~\ref{def:matrixsparsification}, our result essentially shows that we can get a sparse sketch $\tilde{\tensor A}$ with $2s$ non-zero entries.
+In Theorem \ref{thm::main theorem of tensor sparsification} and Corollary~\ref{cor::matrix sparsification}, we have not made any attempt to optimize the constants which could potentially be reduced.
+In addition, when $n \geq \ln^8 n$, the maximum value in (\ref{inq::upper bound of s with d >= 3}) is at most one and the sampling parameter can be simplified to $s =\Omega\left( \frac{n^{d/2} \ln^d n}{\epsilon^2} \text{sr} (\tensor A) \right)$.
+Ignoring the poly$log$ factor, the theorem implies that out of the $n^d$ entries of the tensor, the algorithm only needs to selectively keep $\Omega(n^{d/2} \text{sr} (\tensor A))$ entries and zero out the rest, while accurately approximating the spectral norm of the original tensor.

+Finally, we discuss our bound in light of the so-called Kruskal and Tucker rank of a tensor.
+Let $\text{kr}\left(\tensor A\right)$ be the Kruskal rank of the $d$-mode tensor $\tensor A$; see~\cite{Kolda2009} for the definition of the Kruskal rank and notice that the Kruskal rank is equal to the matrix rank when $d$ is equal to two.
+It is known that the number of degrees of freedom of a tensor is of the order $n \text{kr} \left(\tensor A\right)$.
+While, in general, the inequality $\text{sr}\left(\tensor A\right) \leq \text{kr}\left(\tensor A\right)$ does not hold, it does hold for the $d=2$ case as well as for some tensors that can be orthogonally decomposed~\cite{Kolda2001}.
+Another better way to bound the stable rank of a tensor is via the Tucker decomposition, which is similar to singular value decomposition of a matrix (see \cite{Kolda2009} for the definition).
+Decompose the order-$d$ tensor $\tensor A$ via